hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

 The major components of Hermez 2.0 are:

-- Proof of Efficiency Algorithm
+- Proof of Efficiency Consensus Mechanism
 - zkNode Software
 - zkProver
 - LX-to-LY Bridge